* Trading volume lower than usual due to holidays, snowstorm

 many of last year's strongest performers down on the day.

-Friday after CNBC reported that activist investor Carl Icahn
+CNBC reported that activist investor Carl Icahn purchased 30

-purchased 30 million to 40 million shares of the car rental
+million to 40 million shares of the car rental business, citing

-business, citing sources familiar with the situation.
-The stock
+sources familiar with the situation.
+Icahn is the target of the

 Cybersecurity company FireEye Inc has acquired